 Ryde Town Council actively encourage the tenants to conserve water by harvesting rainwater with a variety of styles of containers from water butts to old baths, also to compost green waste which is then used to feed the soil.

-Any resident of Ryde may apply for an allotment and their details will be placed on a waiting list for the sites that that they would prefer to be on , currently it can take between 16 and 18 months to be offered a plot such is the popularity of allotmenting.
+Any resident of Ryde may apply for an allotment and their details will be placed on a waiting list for the sites that that they would prefer to be on , currently it takes between 6 to 12 months to be offered a plot such is the popularity of allotmenting.

 Click Thumbnails To View Larger Images